-As at December 31, 2019 and 2018, the Company has entered into an agreement with its related party to settle the advances (see Note 11).
+As at December 31, 2020 and 2019, the Company has entered into agreements with its related party to settle the advances (see Note 11).

 Liquidity risk

 Liquidity risk refers to the risk that the Company will not be able to meet its financial obligations as they fall due.